 High humidity can encourage pests, mould, corrosion and swelling.

-If the humidity is too low shrinking and cracking can occur.
-To prevent this, we have humidistats throughout the house that monitor the humidity levels and automatically raise or lower the levels accordingly.
+If the humidity is too low, shrinking and cracking can occur.
+To prevent this, we have humidistats throughout the house that monitor the humidity levels, and automatically raise or lower the levels accordingly.